 Identification Needed:

-For Notary Services to be performed, you must provide two forms of identification; a picture ID as well as another current
+For Notary Services to be performed, you must provide two forms of identification; a picture ID as well as another current form of identification containing your signature.
+Acceptable forms of ID include:

 • A current passport from any country, in a language the Notary can read.